Esther Moyal

 Esther Moyal (née Lazari or al-Azharī; 1874, Beirut – 1948, Jaffa) was a Lebanese Jewish journalist, writer and women's rights activist.
-She has been described as a key intellectual in the 20th century Nahda, or Arabic Renaissance.
+She has been described as a key intellectual in the 20th century Nahda, or Arab Renaissance.

 Biography

-Raised in a middle-class Sephardic family, Moyal was fluent in Arabic, French, and English and was tutored by Arabic writer Muḥammad al-Bakr.
+Raised in a middle-class Sephardic family originally from Syria, Moyal was fluent in Arabic, French, and English and was tutored by Arabic writer Muḥammad al-Bakr.
 She graduated with a degree in 1890, either from the American College for Girls in Beirut or the Syrian Protestant College.
 Moyal taught at Christian and Jewish schools and translated novels and novellas into Arabic, including the novels of Alexandre Dumas and Émile Zola.

 She was active in several women's organizations in Beirut in the 1890s: the Lebanese Women's League, Bākūrat Sūriya ("The Dawn of Syria") and Nahdat al-Nisā' ("The Awakening Women"), a group she co-founded.
 Moyal represented Syria as a member of the Women's Congress at the 1893 World's Columbian Exhibition in Chicago.

-In 1894, she married medical studied activist and journalist Shimon Moyal (Shim‘on Yosef Moyal) and the couple settled in Cairo.
-While in Cairo Esther Moyal contributed to Al Fatat and Anis Al Janis.
+In 1894, she married medical student, activist and journalist Shimon Moyal (Shim‘on Yosef Moyal) and the couple settled in Cairo.
+While in Cairo, Moyal contributed to Al-Fatat and Anis Al Janis.
 Then she founded the women's magazine al-ʿAila (The Family) of which the first issue appeared on 1 May 1899.
 Al-Aila became a weekly newspaper in 1904.
 The magazine was widely praised and contained articles on modern domestic issues, women's health, literary topics, and global news.